mducducd/Pathology_agent/docs/AML_PROMPTS_APPENDIX.md

 ### 1.2 Diagnosis

 `DEFAULT_AML_DIAGNOSIS_PROMPT` is used by `WSIAmlDiagnosisAgent` for Stage 2.
-It receives only ROI images and returns strict JSON.
+The active runtime supplies ROI images with simple ROI-id text labels and expects strict JSON back.

 ### 1.3 Legacy Prompt Removal